AndresSern/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 *Complete this source code to print Welcome to Holberton School!*

-1. You can find the source code here
-2. You are not allowed to use any loops or conditional statements.
+1. You are not allowed to use any loops or conditional statements.
-3. You have to use the variables str1 and str2 in your new line of code
+2. You have to use the variables str1 and str2 in your new line of code
-4. Your program should be exactly 5 lines long
+3. Your program should be exactly 5 lines long

 ```
 guillaume@ubuntu:~/py/0x00$ ./6-concat.py